nikopetr/Sentiment-Analysis-and-EDA-for-the-IMDB-Dataset/README.md

 ## Overview

-The goal of this work was to go through a complete Data Science process, in order to answer questions about a chosen topic.
-The process involves the data acquirement, design of the visualization, data analysis and results.

-The main part of the work focuses on the exploration and study of different approaches which are used for Sentiment Analysis (e.g. Bag of Words, TF-IDF, Word Embeddings).
-In addition, the work utilizes and compares different classification algorithms for Sentiment Analysis tasks in Natural Language Processing (e.g. Tree Aglrotihms, Linear Models and Support Vector Machines).
+The goal of this work focuses on the exploration and study of different approaches which are used for Sentiment Analysis (e.g. Bag of Words, TF-IDF, Word Embeddings).
+In addition, the work utilizes and compares different classification algorithms for Sentiment Analysis tasks in Natural Language Processing (e.g. Tree based Algorithms, Linear Models and Support Vector Machines).

 ## Dataset
 For this work, a large dataset which consists of movie reviews was used.
 Specifically, the publicly available Internet Movie Database (IMDB) review dataset